 Being a School Governor is an important role for me.
 I have one child at Pool Academy.
-I grew up in a family dependent upon benefits in Redruth and lived in social housing.
-I now have 13 years of experience in the voluntary, community and social enterprise sector including senior leadership and management in health, social care and education.
-I am Deputy CEO of Cornwall Neighbourhoods for Change and Business Development Lead for Social Enterprise at Cornwall College.
-I am studying a Professional Doctorate in Education, specialising in the socio-economic and socio-political factors that cause entrenched issues of poverty in Cornwall, and how this impacts educational achievement.
-I also work part time as a Psychoanalyst from a Post-Lacanian tradition, with a focus to make psychoanalysis available to people in areas of multiple deprivation.
-I am a Qualified teacher with a brief time spent designing and leading Nurture Groups and alternative provision in Primary education, main teaching experience in post-16, FE, HE, Community Learning and delivery of Initial Teacher training and other professional qualifications, including CPD to GPs on how to use a socio-medical model to better solve core issues surrounding disability, long term illness and mental health issues.
-I am also a qualified lead Internal Quality Assurer (IQA) and Designated safeguarding officer.
+I grew up locally in a family dependent upon benefits and lived in social housing.
+I now have 14 years of experience in the voluntary, community and social enterprise sector, including senior leadership and management in health, social care and education.
+I was most recently Deputy CEO and Operations Director of Cornwall Neighbourhoods for Change and Business Development Lead for Social Enterprise at Cornwall College.
+I am a Qualified teacher, Internal Quality Assurer and Lead Safeguarding Officer.
+I am passionate about working with children, young people and adults with social, emotional and mental health issues.
+Some time ago I was involved in setting up nurture and alternative provision in Primary education.
+My main teaching experience is in post-16, FE, HE and Community Learning.
+I also enjoy delivering professional qualifications such as Initial Teacher training.

 Kerry St Leger